British Airways is slowly increasing its flying programme from London.

 All BA flights are operating from Terminal 5.

-BA has reopened some of its Heathrow lounges.
+BA has reopened some of its Heathrow departure lounges.
 A number of airport cafes and coffee shops have reopened.
-At Terminal 5, the Club Aspire lounge has reopened.
-Gordon Ramsay Plane Food has reopened.
-The Plaza Premium Lounge remains closed.
+At Terminal 5, the Club Aspire lounge, Gordon Ramsay Plane Food and the Plaza Premium Lounge have reopened.

 The food and beverage service on all flights remains limited.
 Here are details of the service for all cabins.

-All other airlines at Heathrow, apart from American Airlines, Iberia, Japan Airlines and Qatar Airways are operating from Terminal 2.
-China Southern Airlines will move to Terminal 5 on Wednesday 5 August, as will Finnair on Saturday 15 August.
+All other airlines at Heathrow, apart from American Airlines, China Southern Airlines, Iberia, Japan Airlines and Qatar Airways are operating from Terminal 2.
 Terminals 3 and 4 are closed.

 London Heathrow – UK Domestic